 Do you love a warm breakfast cereal?
-If so, this vegan coconut cream breakfast quinoa is for you!
+If so, this vegan coconut milk breakfast quinoa is for you!
 Oatmeal is not the only cereal option that can be enjoyed for breakfast.
 There are other whole-grains or seeds, like quinoa, that can be cooked with a milk of your choice and topped with a variety of toppings such as fruits, nuts, seeds, and spices to create endless options of breakfast deliciousness.

 Quinoa, pronounced KEEN-wah, is a nutrient-dense high-fiber, high-protein pseudo-cereal.
 Quinoa is technically a seed, but is prepared and eaten similarly to a grain and counts as a whole-grain food.
 Quinoa provides all 9 essential amino acids making it a complete protein food which is a great option for plant-based eaters.
 One cup of quinoa provides ~8 grams of protein and ~5 grams of fiber.